We're sorry to have to report that branch secretary Nigel Bray died on the 19th December 2021. His obituary appears in

 The speaker is from Go-op Rail who hope to run trains from Swindon to Bishops Lydeard from either May or December 2022 depending on agreements being completed

-Our next branch meeting will be on Saturday 20th November at 2 pm in the Pulteney Room, Manvers Street Baptist Church, close to Bath Spa station, BA1 1JW.
-Chris Warren will talk about the campaign to reopen Saltford station.
+Our previous meeting was on Saturday 20th November 2021 at Manvers Street Baptist Church.
+Chris Warren talked about the campaign to reopen Saltford station.